ms-iot/content/en-US/win10/SetupRPI.md

 	<img src="{{site.baseurl}}/images/ImagerHelperSearch.png">

 8. The tool will enumerate devices as shown.
-	Select the SD card you want to flash and the provide the location of the ffu and flash the image.
+	Select the SD card you want to flash and then provide the location of the ffu and flash the image.

 	<img src="{{site.baseurl}}/images/SetupRPI/ImageHelper.png">